onc-healthit/2021-LEAP-Semantic-Interoperability/README.md

 +-----------------------+   +-----------------------+

 ```

+Such lookups allow creation of codified nodes as data is
+ingested.
+This way, the stored data contains both the raw input and
+the concept normalized based on a terminology.
+Multiple terminologies
+can also be used.
+The data model is not strict and can be extended
+ad-hoc as needed.

 Such valueset lookups are feasible for a small number of
 options.
 There are cases where an terminology database is needed.
 The